Home / Blog / Best Practices for Managing Multi-Cloud Environments

 Misconfigurations

 Misconfigurations are a fundamental security issue for most cloud deployment that only becomes more challenging in a multi-cloud environment.
-Resources are accessible from multiple vectors in their public cloud environments, and malicious actors can exploit misconfigurations as part of their attacks.
+Resources are accessible from multiple vectors in their public cloud environments, and threat actors can exploit misconfigurations as part of their attacks.

 Insecure APIs